Menu

 Statutory Warranties

-Consumers often believe that written warranties are all they get, and if there is no written warranty, there is no warranty at all.
-The law gives consumers certain warranties that sellers and manufacturers cannot limit or avoid.
+Consumers often believe that written warranties are all they get.
+However, the law gives consumers certain warranties regardless of what a contract says.
+These are called statutory warranties.
+Sellers and manufacturers cannot limit or avoid these warranties.

-Even where a store displays a sign that says "No Refunds", if there is a breach of any warranties given by consumer protection laws, the store must give you a refund.
+Statutory warranties are provided for by law, not by a contract.
+If there is a breach of any warranties given by consumer protection laws, the store must give you a refund.
+This is the case even when a store has a no-refund policy.
 In fact, it can be an offence for the manufacturer or seller to try to exclude the statutory warranties.

-These protections apply to consumer goods or services ordinarily used for personal, family or household purposes sold by a business that sells, leases or manufactures, goods or services.
+These protections apply to businesses that sell, lease or manufacture, goods or services that are ordinarily used for personal, family or household purposes.

 These protections do not apply if the intent is to re-sell the product or the product will be used for business purposes.

-Second-hand dealers can exclude or change any of the statutory warranties if they let the consumer know about these exclusions or changes before the purchase is made.
+Second-hand dealers can exclude or change any of the statutory warranties.
+However, they must let the consumer know about these exclusions or changes before the purchase is made.

 Good Title

-A consumer gets a guarantee that a seller has a right to sell the goods and that the consumer will enjoy uninterrupted possession of them.
+A consumer gets a guarantee that a seller has a right to sell the goods, and that they will enjoy uninterrupted possession of them.

 Consumer products are guaranteed free of any security interest or liens that are not made known to the consumer before the sale is made.